Page to be developed; ideas and comments are welcome.

 - Capitalist crises and imperialism (we might also discuss “geo-strategic strategies and tactics”) can be studied seperately in a limited sense only; in order to get to some understanding of the whole question they need to be integrated into a broader outlook.

 - There is no “automatism” in the relation between capitalist crises and proletarian mouvements; it always is a battle of which the outcome is not assured in advance.
 There is no economic determinism as “causes” and “effects” are not “one to one” as in simple mechanics; social relations are far more complicated; thus we rather need to discuss them in terms of opportunities seized or missed.
-When the young Marx talked of “determined” (“bestimmt”), later he rather spoke of “conditioned” (“bedingt”), something very different; a highly “philosophical” dispute, but not without “common sense” (it is, sorry to repeat this) about the difference between simple cause-effect relations and more complex systems).
+When the young Marx talked of “determined” (“bestimmt”), later he rather spoke of “conditioned” (“bedingt”), something very different; a highly “philosophical” dispute, but not without “common sense”; it is, sorry to repeat this, about the difference between simple cause-effect relations and more complex systems with many variables, and degrees of probability rather than certainty.

-- Neither can any direct causal relation be demonstrated between capitalist crises and wars: wars might be triggered by economic crises (or other causes), but they are not unavoidable or inevitable; it rather is a matter of strategic insights (from the limited perspectives of the bourgeoisie) about the subtil differences between strategic and tactical offensive, defensive or neutral policies (which represents, from a more general perspective, very much the same), first theorised by Carl von Clausewitz (1780-1831), a very “dialectical” thinker, who held that periods of peace served to prepare for the next war.
+- Neither can any direct causal relation be demonstrated between capitalist crises and wars: wars might be triggered by economic crises (or other causes), but they are not unavoidable or inevitable; it rather is a matter of strategic insights (from the limited perspectives of the bourgeoisie) about the subtil differences between strategic and tactical offensive, defensive or neutral policies (which represents, from a more general perspective, very much the same), first theorised by Niccolò Machiavelli (1469-1527), very ambiguous, and Carl von Clausewitz (1780-1831), the latter a very “dialectical” thinker, who held that periods of peace serve to prepare for the next war.

 - In between, in the 19th Century there were “Ministries of War”; later, in the 20th Century, “Ministries of War and Peace”; and finally “Ministries of Defense”.
 For a more proletarian perspective one might want to refer to Proletarian internationalism.